Trailside Services are now part of CT Trail Finder!

 Hop River State Park Trail

-This former railroad line is now a trail that winds 24.8 miles through the towns of Manchester, Vernon, Bolton, Coventry, Andover, Columbia, and Windham.
-Like a pathway through time, this serpentine path passes among modern subdivisions and crosses roads, but mostly takes the trail user along a remote, quiet and long unused path through the eastern Connecticut countryside.
+Hop River State Park, a former railroad line, is now a trail that winds 24.8 miles through the towns of Manchester, Vernon, Bolton, Coventry, Andover, Columbia, and Windham.

 Trail Activity